 Research Activities

-As the only comprehensive national science museum in Japan, the National Museum of Nature and Science, since its establishment in 1877, has been engaged in research related to natural history and the history of science and technology.
+As the only comprehensive museum for natural sciences in Japan, the National Museum of Nature and Science, since its establishment in 1877, has been engaged in research related to natural history and the history of science and technology.
 The work of the Museum focuses on studying the history of the Earth and living organisms in order to better understand issues related to biodiversity and environmental changes, and throwing light on the development process of science and technology.
 Towards this end, the Museum is committed to employing state-of-the-art research methods, while also consistently pursuing empirical research utilizing specimens and other research material.
 Further, as one of the leading research centers in Asia, the Museum collaborates with various other organizations to implement research programs.